BakrLabs/encrpt/README.md

 - **AES-256-GCM**: Encrypts your data *and* checks that nobody tampered with it.
 If a single bit changes in the encrypted file, decryption fails.
 - **Argon2id**: The current gold standard for turning passwords into keys.
 It's deliberately slow and memory-hard, making brute-force attacks incredibly expensive.
+- **Streaming I/O**: Files are encrypted in 64KB chunks.
+You can encrypt a 100GB video on a laptop with 4GB of RAM without crashing.
+- **Atomic Writes**: Writes to a temporary file first.
+If decryption fails halfway through (e.g., wrong password), your original output file is never destroyed.
 - **Zeroize**: Keys are wiped from memory the moment they're no longer needed.
 - **Self-describing format**: The encryption parameters are saved inside the file.
 If you ever update the defaults, old files will still decrypt fine.
 - **No footguns**: Refuses to overwrite files unless you use `--force`.
 Validates paths before asking for passwords.